kubedb/docs/docs/guides/redis/configuration/using-config-file.md

         storage: 1Gi
 ```

 Now, wait a few minutes.
-KubeDB operator will create necessary statefulset, services etc. If everything goes well, we will see that a pod with the name `custom-redis-0` has been created.
+KubeDB operator will create necessary petset, services etc. If everything goes well, we will see that a pod with the name `custom-redis-0` has been created.

 Check if the database is ready